sdss/apogee_drp/docs/rv.rst

      - Description

    * - STARFLAG
-     - FLAGS for this visit spectrum
+     - Quality flags for this visit spectrum

    * - STARVER
      - Version of the Doppler processing for this star.
 Generally,